5 Football shooting drills for this season

-This is a good drill to practice 3 skills at one: passing, shooting and headers.
+This is a good shooting practice drill to practice 3 skills at one: passing, shooting and headers.
 You need three stations: shooting players and 2 lines of servers.
 This is the progression:

-- A line of shooting players wait outside of the penalty box.
+- A line of shooting players waits outside of the penalty box.
 The first player in the line runs towards the penalty spot.